khgiddon/khgiddon.github.io/_posts/2021-08-22-metrics-versus-monster.md

 ---
 layout: post
-title: Metrics versus the monster: distributional tradeoffs in experiment evaluation
+title: Metrics versus the monster
 ---

 *Note: This post is intended for practioners of experiment and A/B test evaluation in technology settings.
 I argue that proposed product changes that increase a target metric while reducing a participation metric (e.g., daily active users) should require elevated scrutiny.*